Electricity: Current(Amperage) \ Resistence(Ohms) \ Volts \ Power(Watt)

 What is the resistor?

-linear resistor is a two terminal, linear,passive electronic component that implements electrical resistance as a circuit element.
+A linear resistor is a two terminal, linear,passive electronic component that implements electrical resistance as a circuit element.
 The current flowing through a resistor is in a direct proportion to the voltage across the resistor's terminals.

 The ratio of the voltage applied across resistor's terminals to the intensity of current flowing through the resistor is called resistance.